shan18/Topic-Based-Image-Captioning/README.md

    `$ python dataset/create_caption_dataset.py --image_weights <path to the weights of the topic model>`
 2. Train the caption model
    `$ python caption_model_train.py`

+## Evaluation

+1. Generate model predictions
+   `$ python evaluation/caption_model_predictions.py --image_weights <path to the weights of the topic model> --model_weights <path to the weights of the caption model>`
+2. Generate the evaluation scores using the code provided by MSCOCO [here](https://github.com/tylin/coco-caption).